Fusion of implementers for spinors on the circle: Implementers on Fock spaces

 The first map is clearly smooth.
 The second map is smooth because $\Omega$ is a smooth vector.
 To show that the third map is smooth we argue as follows.
 Because $v$ is in the \emph{algebraic} Fock space we have that $a$ is generated by a finite number of vectors in $V$.
 Hence, it suffices to show that the map

 is smooth for all $x \in V \subset \Cl(V)$.
 In order to see that this is true, we observe that that map

-is smooth; the first part is smooth by definition of the Banach Lie group structure on $\O_{\res}(V)$, and the remaining map is a bounded linear map between Banach spaces, and hence smooth.
+is smooth; the first part is smooth by definition of the Banach-Lie group structure on $\O_{\res}(V)$, and the remaining map is a bounded linear map between Banach spaces, and hence smooth.
 Finally, the evaluation map $\mc{B}(\mc{F}) \times \mc{F} \rightarrow \mc{F}$ is clearly smooth.

 \end{proof}

 Finally, we recall from \cref{lem:OJTwoComponents} that the topological group $\O_{\res}(V)$ has two connected components; this implies that $\Imp(V)$ has two connected components as well.
 We recall from Remark \ref{rem:EvenOddFockDeco} that the Fock space is graded, hence so is $\Imp(V) \subset \mc{B}(\mc{F})$.
 We now have the following result, which is \cite[Theorem 6.7]{Ara85} and \cite[Remark 10.8]{Ne09}. \begin{proposition} All elements of $\Imp(V)$ are homogeneous, and all elements of the connected component of the identity in $\Imp(V)$ are even. \end{proposition}